irtsa-dev/PyColor/README.md

 hexidecimal.hsl
 # Retuns a tuple of the hsl values from hexidecimal.
 hexidecimal.xyz
-# Returns a tuple of the xyz values from rgb.
+# Returns a tuple of the xyz values from hexidecimal.
+hexidecimal.ycc
+# Returns a tuple of the ycc values from hexidecimal.
 hexidecimal.cmyk
 # Returns a tuple of the cmyk values from hexidecimal.
 hexidecimal.hexidecimal